wibidei/prueba-onlinebuyer/wp-content/plugins/add-to-any/README.txt

 = How can I position a vertical floating share buttons bar relative to content? =

 In settings, disable the default placement of the Vertical Buttons.
-In your theme's file(s), find the parent element that you want to position the vertical bar to (the parent element should have a specified width), then add the following PHP sample code as a child of that parent element:
+In your theme's file(s), find the parent element that you want to position the vertical bar to (the parent element should have a specified width), then add the following example PHP code as a child of that parent element:

 `<?php if ( function_exists( 'ADDTOANY_SHARE_SAVE_FLOATING' ) ) {
 	ADDTOANY_SHARE_SAVE_FLOATING( array(